ponylang/rfcs/text/0000-introduce empty ranges.md

 # Summary

-The RFC addresses the fact that for certain parameters, Pony currently creates infinite Range iterators that produce infinite numbers of values that lie *outside* the range of values `min` and `max` provided to `Range`.
+The RFC addresses the fact that for certain parameters, Pony currently creates infinite Range iterators that produce infinite numbers of values *outside* the range of values `min` and `max` provided to `Range`.
 For example the Range iterator `Range(10, 0)` produces the infinite sequence `10, 11, 12, ..` on subsequent calls to `.next()` where all but the first element do not lie within the range 10..0.
+One unexpected side effect of Pony's current behavior is that even though finite bounds are given, indefinitely-running actors and "hanging" programs can be produced.
+The fact that this RFC would bring Pony's Range much more in line with other common implementations of Range iterators that do allow floating point parameters and even infinite arguments -- for example Numpy's `arange()` function -- can be seen as a validating circumstance, but a more important goal is to prevent unintended infinitely iterating Range objects and indefinitely-running actors.

-However, it is argued here that an iterator using the name `Range` can be expected to produce a sequence of values that lie within the `min, max` bounds.
-This expectation can be met by introducing and in such and similar cases returning *empty* ranges.
-One unexpected side effect of Pony's current behavior is that even though finite bounds are given, an *infinite* iterator can be created from them which, when used without consideration for this side effect, can produce indefinitely-running actors and "hanging" programs.
-The RFC proposes a delineation of the so-far *infinite* cases into one of two types: those at are now *empty*, and those which remain *infinite* even under this RFC.
+It is argued here that an iterator using the name `Range` should produce a sequence of values that lie within the `min, max` bounds.
+Therefore, most of what are now *infinite* ranges should instead be *empty* ranges (where `.has_next() == false`).
+The RFC proposes a delineation of the so-far *infinite* cases into one of two types: those that are now *empty*, and those which remain *infinite*.
+A smaller issue proposed to be fixed by this RFC is the naming of the Range bounds `min` and `max`.
+Especially when an implementation allows for descending Ranges like Pony's does -- e.g. `Range(-10, -20, -1)`, naming the first parameter `min` and the second `max` is clearly mathematically wrong.
+Therefore if accepted, in the actual implementation these will be renamed to `start` and `end`.
+However, to not confuse things, they will still be named `min, max` throughout here.

 # Motivation